shellscape/postcss-values-parser/docs/Comment.md

 Type: `String`<br>

-A `String` representation of the body of the comment.
+A `String` representation of the original comment including comment markers.

 ## Example Values